znuh/frivpn/README.md

 # Run it

-The ovpn_client expects a config as the first parameter.
+The frivpn_client expects a config as the first parameter.
 See the [configs](https://github.com/znuh/frivpn/tree/master/configs) directory for configuration examples.

 ```
-$ lua ovpn_client.lua configs/ipredator
+$ ./frivpn_client.lua configs/ipredator
 ```

 # Troubleshooting & Caveats